Leninner/algorithms/README.md

 <h1 align="center">Logical Problems</h1>

 <div align="center">
-   Solution for differents challengues in many platform like Hackerrank or Codewars
+   Solution for differents challengues in many platform like Hackerrank or Codewars done in JavaScript and TypeScript
 </div>

 <!-- TABLE OF CONTENTS -->